Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 Custom post types are content other than the standard Posts and Pages found in WordPress.
 They are usually added using a plugin or your theme.

-This article will help you with easy to follow steps to automatically generate SEO titles and descriptions based on formats you can create.
+Here we’ll help you with easy-to-follow steps to automatically generate SEO titles and descriptions based on formats you can create.

 Whilst it’s possible to automatically generate your SEO titles and descriptions, this can lead to poor quality titles and descriptions which will be ignored by search engines.
 The best titles and descriptions are ones you write yourself.

 To get started, click on Search Appearance in the All in One SEO menu and then click on the Content Types tab.

 Scroll down and you should see sections for each of your post types.
 For example, for WooCommerce Products there will be a section for Products where you’ll see the Preview, Product Title, and Meta Description.

 The screenshots below show the settings for Posts, which are identical to the settings for each custom post type.

 These settings will be hidden if Show in Search Results is set to No. This is because you’ve chosen to not have this content appear on search engines.
 Change Show in Search Results to Yes if you want this content to appear in search engines.

 The Preview shows an example of how your content may look in search results based on the Title and Meta Description formats you set.

 To set the SEO title format that will be used to automatically generate SEO titles for your content, click on one of our smart tags shown above the Title field.